Austronesian peoples: Rock art

 The rock art in New Zealand can be divided into two regions.
 North Island features more engravings than paintings, while South Island is unique in that it is the only Polynesian island where there are more paintings than engravings.
 New Zealand rock paintings are done in red and black pigments and can sometimes be found at inaccessible heights.
 They typically depict human figures (particularly a front-facing human figure with flexed arms), birds, lizards, dogs, fish, and what has been identified as "birdmen".
 Engravings in open spaces like cliffsides are generally of spirals and curvilinear shapes, while engravings in enclosed caves and shelters depict faces and boats.
 The same motifs can also be seen in dendroglyphs on living trees.

 Body art

 Left: A young Bontoc man from the Philippines (c.
 1908) with tattoos on the chest and arms (chaklag).
 These indicate that the man was a warrior who had taken heads during battle.

 Right: A young Māori woman with traditional tattoos (moko) on the lips and chin (c.
 1860–1879).
 These were symbols of status and rank as well as being considered marks of beauty.
-She is probably of Mixed-white ancestry common amongst Maori people, because to her caucasian facial features.
+She is probably of Mixed-white ancestry common amongst Maori people, because of her caucasian facial features.

 Body art among Austronesian peoples is common, especially elaborate tattooing, which is one of the most well-known pan-Austronesian traditions.